 'Bad' pixels are pixels that fail to sense light levels correctly or have an unpredictable but high dark current.
+This encompasses both "dead pixels" which do not provide any signal at all, and "hot pixels" as extreme or unpredictable cases of warm pixels.
 Some have tentatively been identified for FC1 [3], and we are in the process of mapping them for FC2.
 Bad pixels will be removed by replacing their value with average of surrounding pixels.